Helmuth von Moltke the Younger: Early career

 Helmuth von Moltke was born in Biendorf, Grand Duchy of Mecklenburg-Schwerin, and was named after his uncle, Helmuth Karl Bernhard von Moltke, future Generalfeldmarschall (Field Marshal) and hero of the Unification of Germany.
 During the Franco-Prussian War, Moltke served with the 7th Grenadier Regiment and was cited for bravery.
 He attended the War Academy between 1875 and 1878 and joined the General Staff in 1880.
 In 1882 he became personal adjutant to his uncle, who was then Chief of the General Staff.
-In 1891, on the death of his uncle, Moltke became aide-de-camp to Emperor William II, thus becoming part of the Emperor's inner circle.
+In 1891, on the death of his uncle, Moltke became aide-de-camp to Emperor Wilhelm II, thus becoming part of the Emperor's inner circle.
 In 1898 he became commander of the 1st Guards Infantry Brigade and in 1902, being promoted to Lieutenant General, received command of the 1st Guards Infantry Division.

-Rise to the General Staff
+Rise to the Great General Staff

 In 1904 Moltke was made Quartermaster-General; in effect, Deputy Chief of the General Staff.
 In 1906, he became chief on the retirement of Alfred von Schlieffen.
 His appointment was controversial then and remains so today.
 The other likely candidates for the position were Hans Hartwig von Beseler, Karl von Bülow and Colmar Freiherr von der Goltz.
 Critics charge that Moltke gained the position on the strength of his name and his friendship with the Emperor (who liked to call him Julius), with whom he was certainly far closer than were the other candidates.
 Historians argue that Beseler was too close to Schlieffen to have succeeded him, while Bülow and Goltz were too independent for William II to have accepted them.
 Moltke's friendship with the Emperor permitted him a latitude that others could not have enjoyed.
-Goltz, at least, saw nothing wrong with Moltke's performance as Chief.
-In December 1911, Moltke lectured the General Staff: "All are preparing themselves for the great war, which all sooner or later expect."
+Goltz, at least, disliked Moltke's performance as Chief.